shuo-zhou/shuo-zhou.github.io/_pages/about.md

 ---
 I am an academic fellow in machine learning at the [Machine Learning Research Group](https://www.sheffield.ac.uk/dcs/research/groups/machine-learning), [Department of Computer Science, University of Sheffield](https://www.sheffield.ac.uk/dcs/indexdcs).

-My current research focus is on developing interpretable machine learning methods and tools for medical image/neuroimaging data analysis.
+My current research focuses on developing interpretable machine learning methods and tools for medical image analysis.
 I am a co-creator and core developer of open-source library [PyKale](https://github.com/pykale/pykale), which provides a range of accessible multi-modal and transfer learning algorithms.

 I serve as a reviewer of
 [IEEE Transactions on Cognitive and Developmental Systems](https://ieeexplore.ieee.org/xpl/aboutJournal.jsp?punumber=7274989).
 I also served as a PC member of [IJCAI 2022](https://ijcai-22.org/pc-members/).
 I am an awardee of [Post-Doctoral Enrichment Awards (PDEA) 2022](https://www.turing.ac.uk/post-doctoral-enrichment-awards-pdea), offered by [the Alan Turing Institute](https://www.turing.ac.uk/post-doctoral-enrichment-awards-pdea).